 Safe Schools and the Right to Education

-Bullying in the forms of verbal harassment, exclusion and physical attack on LGBT students as well as students perceived to be LGBT is widespread.
-LGBT students that experience bullying in schools are more likely to have high rates of absenteeism, dropout, adverse health consequences and academic underachievement.
+Bullying in the forms of verbal harassment, exclusion and physical attack on LGBTQ students as well as students perceived to be LGBTQ is widespread.
+LGBTQ students that experience bullying in schools are more likely to have high rates of absenteeism, dropout, adverse health consequences and academic underachievement.
 The Safe Schools Improvement Act would amend the Elementary and Secondary Education Act (ESEA) to require school districts in states that receive ESEA funding to adopt codes of conduct specifically prohibiting bullying and harassment, including on the basis of race, color, national origin, sex, disability, sexual orientation, gender identity and religion.
 In addition, the Student Non-Discrimination Act would prohibit schools from discriminating against any student on basis of actual or perceived sexual orientation or gender identity.
 The bill is modeled after Titled IX that would further allow an aggrieved individual a judicial process and protection from retaliation for lodging a complaint of discrimination.

 Safe Schools Improvement Act H.R.
 119: S.403; Introduced 113th Congress, 2013; provisions were included in the Strengthening America's Schools Act (S. 1094)

 Student Non-Discrimination Act H.R.
 1652; S. 1088; Introduced 113th Congress, 2013